makee-ham/DayCraft/README.md

+***Although this is my first time using TypeScript and I'm building this app to learn, I'm also creating it as a small tribute to my cousin who just started high school.***

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.